 If the employment discrimination attorney takes the case without satisfactory answers to these questions, it is likely that the case will not settle.

 No one likes to be accused of discrimination, especially in public documents filed at the federal or state courthouse.
-As plaintiff’s attorney, one sure way to avoid an early settlement is to start the war without sending a demand letter or providing an opportunity for talks, that might lead to peace.
+As the plaintiff’s attorney, one sure way to avoid an early discrimination settlement is to start the war without sending a demand letter or providing an opportunity for talks that might lead to peace.

-Some attorneys fear wasting time or revealing too much of their employment discrimination suits early by sending a detailed demand letter setting forth the basis for the claim.
+Some attorneys fear wasting time or revealing too much of their employment discrimination suit early.
+They believe that a detailed demand letter may reveal too much about the basis for the plaintiff’s claim.
 Yet, the risk may be well worth taking.
-Reinstatement and substantial settlements for clients may be obtained in response to such letters.
+Reinstatement and substantial discrimination settlements for clients may be obtained in response to such letters.

 Insulting the Opposing Employment Discrimination Lawyer

 Insulting the adversary is the most satisfying and creative part of litigation and inevitably ensures that the adversary would rather rot in hell than settle the case.
-Because the adversary obviously has serious personal deficiencies by virtue of his or her agreement to represent “that side” in the case, there is no need to be friendly with such a person.
+Because the adversary obviously has serious personal deficiencies by virtue of their agreement to represent “that side” in the case, there is no need to be friendly with such a person.

 Probably the easiest way for the plaintiff’s attorney to ensure the case does not settle is to miss filing deadlines.
-In order to bring suit for discrimination under federal law, a charge in New York State must be filed with the EEOC within 300 days of the act giving rise to the claim.3 (In states where there is no state or local agency to handle discrimination claims, the charge must be filed within 180 days.4) If the EEOC has not resolved the case or filed suit on behalf of the charging party within 180 days, it will issue a right to sue letter upon request.5
+In order to launch a suit for discrimination under federal law, a charge in New York State must be filed with the EEOC within 300 days of the act giving rise to the claim.3 In states where there is no state or local agency to handle discrimination claims, the charge must be filed within 180 days.4 If the EEOC has not resolved the case or filed suit on behalf of the charging party within 180 days, it will issue a right-to-sue letter upon request.5

-At present, because the EEOC in New York City is backlogged and is unlikely to investigate most charges within 180 days, it will issue the right to sue letter upon request before the passage of 180 days.
-However, federal courts have differed on whether a suit may be commenced before the statutory 180-day period has run.6 Once the right to sue letter has been issued, a federal action must be commenced within 90 days.7
+At present, because the EEOC in New York City is backlogged, it is unlikely to investigate most charges within 180 days.
+Though, it will issue the right-to-sue letter upon request before the passage of 180 days.
+However, federal courts have differed on whether a suit may be commenced before the statutory 180-day period has run.6 Once the right-to-sue letter has been issued, a federal action must be commenced within 90 days.7

 Under state law, employees must choose between filing administratively with the New York State Division of Human Rights (in which case the claim will be heard by an administrative law judge) or filing a complaint in state court.8 The administrative filing must be done within one year of the act of discrimination9 while a suit in state court must be brought within three years.10

-Under New York City human rights law, employees similarly must choose between filing with the New York City Human Rights Commission within one year11 or suing in state court within three years.12 The luxuriously long three-year statute for state court complaints can be a saving grace for plaintiffs’ workplace discrimination lawyers who decide late in the game they do not want to lose out on a settlement because they missed a filing deadline.
+Under New York City Human Rights Law, employees similarly must choose between filing with the New York City Human Rights Commission within one year11 or suing in state court within three years.12 The luxuriously long three-year statute for state court complaints can be a saving grace for employment discrimination suits who decide late in the game they do not want to lose out on a settlement because they missed a filing deadline.